As an Amazon Associate I earn from qualifying purchases. Click for details.

-I spent considerable time with each of them, and learned a lot about the dangers of ghost hunting.
+Over many years, both John and Father Andrew have taught me a lot about the dangers of ghost hunting.
 On the topic of demons, their advice was always 100% reliable.

-That doesn’t mean that cemeteries are entirely safe.
-I’ve mentioned severe problems at Vale End Cemetery in Wilton, NH.
+But even at a current and well-maintained cemetery, you aren’t entirely safe.
+For example, I’ve mentioned severe demon-like problems when ghost hunting at Vale End Cemetery in Wilton, NH.

 Either way, it was unique among hundreds (perhaps thousands) of sites I’ve investigated.

-In my opinion, you have more to fear from the living than from the dead (or other entities), whether you’re in a cemetery or any other “haunted” location.
+Often, you have more to fear from the living than from the dead (or other entities), whether you’re ghost hunting in a cemetery or any other “haunted” location.

 If you focus on relatively benign haunted cemeteries, especially if they’re in hallowed grounds, you’re as safe as possible from demons (no matter how you define them).

 That doesn’t mean you’re 100% safe.
 No one can guarantee that, no matter where you are or who you’re with.